Grassmann elements and geometric algebra Λ(V)

 \[V_1\oplus V_2\oplus\cdots\oplus V_n = V \iff \bigwedge : V_1^*\times V_2^*\times\cdots\times V_n^* \rightarrow \Lambda^n V^* .\]

-DirectSum of a full non-zero product implies an $n$-SubManifold.
+DirectSum of a full non-zero product implies an $n$-Submanifold.

-Ddefinition Grade-$m$ projection is defined as $\{\Lambda V\,\}_m = \Lambda^m V$ such that
+Ddefinition Grade-$m$ projection is defined as $\langle\Lambda V\,\rangle_m = \Lambda^m V$ such that

 \[\Lambda V = \bigoplus_{m=0}^n \langle\Lambda V\,\rangle_m = \Lambda^0V\oplus\Lambda^1V\oplus\cdots\oplus\Lambda^nV, \qquad \langle\Lambda V\,\rangle_m = \bigoplus_{m=1}^{n\choose m}\mathbb K.\]

-Note that $\dim \{\Lambda V\,\}_m = {n\choose m}$ and hence $\dim\Lambda V = \sum_{m=0}^n {n\choose m} = 2^n$.
+Note that $\dim \langle\Lambda V\,\rangle_m = {n\choose m}$ and hence $\dim\Lambda V = \sum_{m=0}^n {n\choose m} = 2^n$.

-Example (Combinatorics of $\mathcal P(V)$ and hypergraphs $\subseteq P(V)\backslash\{\emptyset\}$).
+Example (Combinatorics of power set $\mathcal P(V)$).
 Let $v_1,v_2,v_3 \in\mathbb R^3$, then the power set of elements is:

 \[\mathcal P(\mathbb R^3) = \{\emptyset,\{v_1\},\{v_2\},\{v_3\},\{v_1,v_2\},\{v_1,v_3\},\{v_2,v_3\},\{v_1,v_2,v_3\}\}\]